I have had quite a lot of new followers in the last few weeks and the question I get asked the most is, what is your interior style?

 Mixing neutral colours with black accents

-Black accents are a strong feature of industrial design and you will find it in the steel doors, exposed steel beams and metal frames of your furniture.
+Black accents are a strong feature of industrial design and you will find them in the steel doors, exposed steel beams and metal frames of your furniture.

 By adding mirrors with black frames, black plant pots and curtain poles, you have a ready-made industrial theme.